 Oral History is the oldest form of sharing knowledge and culture.
 Aboriginal people of Australia have been sharing their stories orally for 60,000 years or more.
-Sadly, if these stories are not shared they will be lost, as the prehistory to this country is not written.

 The KHT's Oral History Program and Collection helps to keep the oral histories of South-Eastern Australia alive and ensures that cultural knowledge is preserved for future generations.
 The program began in 1987 with the intention of preserving culture and knowledge for the Koorie community.
 Many of these audio and visual recordings share significant stories and links to family members.